Non-Matriculated Graduate Student Status

 - International student applicants requesting F1 or J1 visas are normally required to be matriculated in a degree or advanced graduate certificate program.
 Non-matriculating graduate student (GSP) status does not fulfill this requirement.

 Applications, personal statements, and a nonrefundable $90 application fee are submitted online through Apply Yourself.
-Official transcripts may be sent from the institution to the School of Professional Development either electronically or mailed to the address listed below; unofficial transcripts may be emailed or mailed by the applicant.
-Students who take courses on campus will also be required to submit an immunization form to Student Health Services.
+Official transcripts may be sent from the issuing institution to the School of Professional Development either electronically or mailed to the address listed below.
+Students who are admitted and take courses on campus will also be required to submit an immunization form to Student Health Services.
 Visit the Student Health Services Web site for more information.

 Once you have your Stony Brook ID number, you will be able to enroll in courses via the SOLAR System.